 This post has been updated with the latest news.

-Trump is systematically trying to block and undercut half a dozen investigations by House Democrats related to him, forcing Congress to take extraordinary measures to try to get its information — like suing the administration or seriously considering holding as many as three current and former Trump administration officials in contempt of Congress and taking them to court to enforce subpoenas.
+President Trump is systematically trying to block and undercut 20 investigations by House Democrats related to him, forcing Congress to take extraordinary measures to get its information — such as considering holding as many as three current and former Trump administration officials in contempt of Congress and taking them to court to enforce subpoenas.

 These standoffs get at the heart of the definition of American democracy: one branch’s ability to check the other.
-Here are five battles to watch.
+Here is the latest on eight battles to watch.

-2. Talking to Trump’s former White House counsel: The House committee that could launch impeachment proceedings wants to talk to one of the key players in the Mueller investigation, former White House counsel Donald McGahn.
-Trump told McGahn not to comply with a subpoena and exerted executive privilege over those conversations.
-But some legal experts have argued that Trump lost his ability to exert executive privilege the day he decided not to use it when McGahn (and other aides) testified to Mueller.
+2. Talking to Trump’s former White House counsel: The House committee that could launch impeachment proceedings subpoenaed one of the key players in the Mueller investigation, former White House counsel Donald McGahn.
+But in May, McGahn, under pressure from Trump, didn’t show.
+Trump also asserted executive privilege over his conversations with McGahn.
+Some legal experts argue that Trump lost his ability to exert executive privilege the day he decided not to use it when McGahn (and other aides) testified to Mueller.

-How this could escalate: Democrats say the Trump administration must go to court to prove the president has legal standing to waive executive privilege.
-If McGahn decides to listen to his former boss and not hand over requested documents to the House Judiciary Committee, Chairman Jerrold Nadler (D-N.Y.) may vote to hold McGahn in contempt.
-Just like with the contempt vote on Barr, t’s a symbolic move — no one thinks the Justice Department under Trump would jail the president’s former White House lawyer.
+How this could escalate: The House voted Tuesday to allow the Judiciary Committee to take McGahn to court to enforce its subpoena.
+Nadler has not ruled out voting to hold McGahn in contempt, either.
+Just like with the contempt vote on Barr, it’s a symbolic move — no one thinks the Justice Department under Trump would jail the president’s former White House lawyer.
 But it’s a serious escalation.

 On Trump’s finances

-3. Getting details about Trump’s finances: Trump sued a member of Congress and Trump’s own accounting firm to try to prevent that firm from handing over a decade’s worth of his financial statements.
-A House oversight committee is investigating whether Trump inflated his assets or deflated them to get loans or avoid real estate taxes — which could constitute possible bank fraud.
+4. Did Trump inflate his assets?: Trump sued a member of Congress and Trump’s own accounting firm to try to prevent that firm from handing over a decade’s worth of his financial statements.
+The House Oversight Committee is investigating whether Trump inflated his assets or deflated them to get loans or avoid real estate taxes — which could constitute possible bank fraud.
 He lost the first round after a judge expressed “astonishment” at his team’s legal argument.

-How this could escalate: The accounting firm is willing to hand over the documents, and many legal experts agree Trump’s lawsuit to try to stop an outside company from cooperating with Congress doesn’t hold much water.
-But could the ensuing court fight take so long that Trump or key members of Congress are out of office by the time it is settled?
-House Oversight Chairman Elijah E. Cummings (D-Md.) has already had to postpone his subpoena to Mazars accounting firm while he waits for a court to hear the lawsuit in May.
+How this could escalate: The accounting firm is willing to hand over the documents.
+But could the ensuing appeals fight take so long that Trump or key members of Congress are out of office by the time it is settled?
+House Oversight Chairman Elijah E. Cummings (D-Md.) has already had to postpone his subpoena to Mazars accounting firm while he waits for the courts.

-4. Getting Trump’s tax records: Treasury Secretary Steven Mnuchin decided Monday he will not let the IRS hand over Trump’s tax records to the House Ways and Means Committee, which is looking at how the IRS audits presidents.
-Trump has refused to publicize his tax returns, as other presidents have.
+6. Getting Trump’s tax records: Treasury Secretary Steven Mnuchin decided he will not let the IRS hand over Trump’s tax records to the House Ways and Means Committee, which is looking at how the IRS audits presidents.
+Trump has refused to publicize his tax returns even though other presidents have.
 In May, New York lawmakers passed a bill that would allow Congress to get the president’s state tax returns.

 On Trump’s other actions as president